Sp Greaney is a writer whose pieces focus on topics relating to animals, food, education and gardening.

 Read More From Pethelpful

-You must always check the sizing of the carrier to make sure that it is big enough for your cat because you want your cat to be able to turn around and lie down in the carrier.
+There are a variety of different brands of cat carriers on the market, and each type will have its good as well as bad points.
+You must always check the sizing of the carrier to make sure that it is big enough for your cat because you want your cat to be able to turn around and lie down in the carrier when they are transported in it.

 If you have two cats, make sure that there is enough space in it to carry both of them together.
 Also, make sure that you check out the carrier to see how sturdy and durable it is.
 You don't want one that will break very easily, especially if you are going to be spending a lot of money on a cat carrier.
 You want to get as many years out of it as you can.